nga-27/SecuritiesAnalysisTools/README.md

 * _"X" Bond Composite Index (BCI)_ - similar to MCI except where *"X"* is *Treasury*, *Corporate*, or *International*.
 All three supported.
 * _Correlation Composite Index (CCI)_ - mapping of various lookback periods of correlations of 11 sectors with S&P500.
 * _Type Composite Index (TCI)_ - weighted indexes representing *Sensitive*, *Defensive*, and *Cyclical* stock sectors
+* _NATA Metric_ - summation of all metrics of all technical analysis tools available.